emmettjanczak/DataConversion8760to576/README.md

-# Hourly Power Data to Standardized 576 Format Converter
+# Annual Hourly 8760 Data to 576 Format Converter

 ## Overview

-This program processes hourly power data and converts it into a standardized 576 format.
-It calculates statistical percentiles for each hour of each month based on input power data, ensuring that the results are reliable and formatted correctly for further analysis or reporting.
+This script processes annual, hourly 8760 data and converts it into the standardized 576 format.
+It calculates statistical percentiles for each hour of each month based on input data, then calculates the averages of the values above or below those percentiles.

 ## Features